 2.2.2 Crowdsourced Image Analysis.
-The bulk of the projects involving crowdsourced image analysis often usually focuses on identifying everyday objects, transcribing text, or other tasks requiring only basic knowledge.
-Researchers have shown to yield impressive results by leveraging crowdsourced visual analysis in a well-defined layout where workers know what to look for e.g. identifying every-day objects [8, 10, 40], analyzing video data [28-30] or performing tasks at scale with speed [6, 26].
-Investigating photographs, however, requires crowds to make sense of unfamiliar historical and cultural contexts without any prior idea about objects of interest in the photos, and thus such tasks warrant a different approach.
+Research involving crowdsourced image analysis often focuses on identifying everyday objects, transcribing text, or other tasks requiring only basic knowledge.
+These projects have yielded impressive results by leveraging crowdsourced visual analysis in well-defined settings where workers know what to look for, e.g., identifying everyday objects [10, 12, 60], analyzing video data [41-43] or performing recognition tasks quickly and at scale [8, 39].
+Investigating photographs, however, requires crowds to make sense of unfamiliar historical and cultural contexts without prior knowledge about subjects in the photos, necessitating a different approach.

-Different techniques are employed to use crowds for analyzing unfamiliar visual material in a systematic way such as crowds being combined with computer vision to annotate bus stops and sidewalk accessibility issues in Google Street View images [21, 22], tutorials being provided to non-expert volunteer crowds for analyzing scientific imagery in GalaxyZoo, a Zooniverse project [31] and volunteer crowds comparing photos of missing and found pets to reunite them with their owners after a disaster [4].
+Various techniques have been employed for crowdsourcing analysis of unfamiliar visual material in a systematic way, such as combining crowds with computer vision to annotate bus stops and sidewalk accessibility issues in Google Street View images [31, 32], providing tutorials to non-expert volunteer crowds for analyzing scientific imagery in GalaxyZoo [45], and asking volunteer crowds to compare photos of missing and found pets to reunite them with their owners after a disaster [6].

-Platforms like Flock [12] and Tropel [42] use crowdsourcing to build hybrid crowd-machine learning classifiers.
-Due to scale and complexity issues, a person identification task cannot be seen as multi-label classification problem.
-Since these approaches required a user to define the prediction task and example labeled data, they cannot be directly applied to a person identification task.
+Platforms like Flock [16] and Tropel [63] use crowdsourcing to build hybrid crowd-machine learning classifiers.
+Due to scale and complexity issues, a person identification task cannot be seen as a multi-label or extreme classification problem.
+Since these approaches require a user to define the prediction task and example labeled data, they cannot be directly applied to a person identification task.